 The large lot sizes and fully detached single family homes of the St. Francis Wood neighborhood are in strong contrast to most San Francisco neighborhoods that have homes that are semi-attached on smaller lots, with a mix of single-family homes, condos, and unit buildings.

 St. Francis Wood homes aren’t known for their views, but instead for their generous sizes and “family-friendly” neighborhood reputation.
-That said, depending on where the home is located, it may have a partial or full ocean view, at least on days where the fog has burned off.
+That said, depending on where the home is located, it may have a stunning partial or full ocean view, at least on days where the fog has burned off.

-The largest residential lot can be found in the St. Francis Wood neighborhood.
 There are also several parks and open spaces within the neighborhood that are for the exclusive use of the neighborhood.